nexus-devs/NexusHub/README.md

 [issue](https://github.com/nexus-devs/nexus-stats/issues) regarding your
 concern.

-Nexus-Stats is entirely developed by community members of the games we support, so if you wanna join our team as a regular contributor, you're more than welcome!
+NexusHub is entirely developed by community members of the games we support, so if you wanna join our team as a regular contributor, you're more than welcome!

 If you need an introduction to our code base, feel free to ask us on